-- All clothing should be clean and in good repair. - See-through clothing, mesh clothing, or cutouts are prohibited. - Industrial chains, wallet chains, accessories with spikes, pet chains, collars around the neck or wrists are prohibited. - Clothing and accessories that display the names of/or advertisements of drug, alcohol, tobacco products, profane, vulgar, violent, illegal, immoral, hate messages, or sexual innuendoes are prohibited. - Shirts and shoes must be worn at all times. - Students are not allowed to wear, carry, and/or display gang paraphernalia or items associated with gangs, including pagers.
-Student attire cannot be modified (for example rolling up pant leg) to display gang affiliation. - No sunglasses may be worn or be visible at any time during the day. - Athletic/spirit group uniforms worn to school must meet all dress code requirements. - Blankets, pajamas, flannel pants, house shoes, or any sleepwear or accessories are prohibited. - Gloves are not allowed to be worn during class except where instructed by teacher (i.e. shop class).
+- All clothing should be clean and in good repair. - · See-through clothing, mesh clothing, or cutouts are prohibited. - Industrial chains, wallet chains, accessories with spikes, pet chains, collars around the neck or wrists are prohibited. - Clothing and accessories that display the names of/or advertisements of drug, alcohol, tobacco products, profane, vulgar, violent, illegal, immoral, hate messages, or sexual innuendoes are prohibited. - Shirts and shoes must be worn at all times.

+- Students are not allowed to wear, carry, and/or display gang paraphernalia or items associated with gangs.
+Student attire cannot be modified (for example rolling up pant leg) to display gang affiliation - No sunglasses may be worn or be visible at any time during the day. - Athletic/spirit group uniforms worn to school must meet all dress code requirements. - Blankets, house shoes, or any sleepwear or accessories are prohibited. - Gloves are not allowed to be worn during class except where instructed by teacher (i.e., shop class). - No costumes or accessories unless deemed appropriate due to dress up days by administration.